-The tangible net book value of our common stock as of June 30, 2001 was approximately \$\\\\\ or \$\\\\ per share of common stock.
-Tangible net book value per share represents the amount of our convertible preferred stock, common stock and other stockholders' equity, less intangible assets, divided by shares of our common stock outstanding.
-Purchasers of common stock in this offering will have an immediate dilution of tangible net book value.
+The net tangible book value of our common stock as of March 31, 2001 was approximately \$32.5 million or \$1.29 per share of common stock.
+Net tangible book value per share represents the amount of our convertible preferred stock, common stock and other stockholders' equity, less intangible assets, divided by the number of shares of our common stock outstanding (including the effects of the 2,250,000 shares underlying the Restricted Units held by our President and Chief Executive Officer and shares of common stock issuable upon conversion of our outstanding preferred stock or exercise of outstanding options and warrants).
+Purchasers of common stock in this offering will have an immediate dilution of net tangible book value.

-Tangible net book value dilution per share represents the difference between the amount per share paid by purchasers of shares of common stock in the offering and the pro forma tangible net book value per share of the common stock immediately after completion of the offering.
-After giving effect to the issuance and sale of 4,312,500 shares of common stock in the offering (assuming the underwriters' overallotment option is exercised) at a public offering price of \$\\\\\ per share, and after deduction of underwriting discounts and commissions and estimated offering expenses, the pro forma tangible net book value of Integra as of June 30, 2001 was approximately \$\\\\, or \$\\\ per share of common stock.
-This represents an immediate increase in tangible net book value of \$\\\\\ per share to existing stockholders and an immediate dilution of tangible net book value of \$\\\\\ per share to purchasers of common stock in the offering, as illustrated in the following table:
+Net tangible book value dilution per share represents the difference between the amount per share paid by purchasers of shares of common stock in the offering and the pro forma net tangible book value per share of the common stock immediately after completion of the offering.
+After giving effect to the issuance and sale of 3,500,000 shares of common stock in the offering at a public offering price of \$24.50 per share, and after deduction of underwriting discounts and commissions and estimated offering expenses, the pro forma net tangible book value of Integra as of March 31, 2001 would have been approximately \$112.9 million, or \$3.94 per share of common stock.
+This represents an immediate increase in net tangible book value of \$2.65 per share to existing stockholders and an immediate dilution of net tangible book value of \$20.56 per share to purchasers of common stock in the offering, as illustrated in the following table:

-Public offering price per share of common stock\$ Net tangible book value per share of common stock before the offering \$ Increase per share of common stock attributable to the offering\$ Pro forma net tangible book value per share of common stock after the offering\$ Net tangible book value dilution per share\$
+Public offering price per share of common stock\$ Net tangible book value per share of common stock 24.50 before the offering the offering\$ 2.65 Pro forma net tangible book value per share of common stock after the offering\$ 3.94 Net tangible book value dilution per share\$ 20.56